 - Export a graphic and use the free SketchUp application (SketchUp Make) to build a model based on the graphic,

 - Export a DXF file from gCADPlus and import into a free SketchUp version (2007) using a plug in to allow for DXF importation,

 - Use a SketchUp Pro which has the ability to import DXF (and DWG) files.

-Take a gCADPlus drawing for an area near the side of a house as shown below and export a graphic into SketchUp.
+Take a gCADPlus drawing for an area near the side of a house or a rear garden as shown below and export a graphic into SketchUp.

 Option 2 and 3

 It is possible to assign a Z value to entities (structural elements) in the gCADPlus drawing environment.
 Use the “Create SketchUp Layers” tool and export accurate 2D information from gCADPlus in the form of a DXF file.
 Entity snap in SketchUp based on the transferred information is then possible.